 - Preheat oven to 175C / 350F.
 Grease the bottom and sides of a 5-inch cake tin and line the bottom with parchment paper.
 Set aside.

-- Chop chocolate into small pieces and melt either in a double boiler or microwave (see here for full instructions if it's your first time melting chocolate).
+- Chop chocolate into small pieces and melt either in a double boiler or microwave.
 Let cool slightly.

 - Sift flour, cornstarch, baking powder and salt together, set aside.
 Combine Baileys and milk in a small cup, set aside.